-If you're keeping Rosie in a pot, apply a protective layer of mulch in the winter (jute, tree bark, or fresh soil are good materials) by piling it up till it covers most of her.
+If you're keeping Rose in a pot, apply a protective layer of mulch in the winter (jute, tree bark, or fresh soil are good materials) by piling it up till it covers most of her.
 If you don't have the materials for this, use an upside down cardboard box or bucket (weighed down with pegs or stones if necessary) to keep her warm.

+If possible, keeping her in a shed, garage, or conservatory will work too.
 If you're transplanting her into a garden bed, she'll be more hardy and won't need any covering.

-When re-planting her into one of our outdoor pots or a garden bed, she likes you to put some clay in her soil, along with our multi-purpose compost.
+When re-planting her into one of our outdoor pots or a garden bed, she likes you to put some clay in her soil, along with multi-purpose compost.